Naturally gaited horses and dressage

 In the German school, horses are ridden extensively at a trot on a circle with some canter and a few walk breaks.
 According to Hess, the trot and canter improve the quality of the walk.

 To Karl there is no need to ride kilometers at the trot when training issues are best discovered and addressed at the walk.
 Karl begins his training at walk using exercises as shoulder-in and renvers on a small circle to a neck extension.
 Karl says, “The walk is the Mother of all gaits.”
-This certainly is true for the naturally gaited horse.
+This certainly is true for the naturally gaited horse like Tennessee walking horses.
+Developing a quality four-beat walk can help develop the four-beat flat walk and running walk.

 4. Upper level movements